kingller/entry-chunk-webpack-plugin/README.md

 ### mode

 Its value can be `add` or `replace` or ''.
 The default value is `add`.
 `add` means will add chunk file to entry.
 `replace` means will remove original entry file, and add chunk file to entry.
 '' means will not add chunk file to entry.

 ### min
 Its value must be boolean.
 The default is true.
 When it's true, it will add min to entry as above.
-Otherwise the `xx.min.js` will not add to entry.
+Otherwise the `xx.min.js` will not be added to entry.

 ### chunkConfig
 Its value must be Array.
-You need to config it to split entry file into multiple files.
+You need to config it to split entry file into multiple files as example.

 ## Example of usage on the Browser